AprilWei001/NIM/README.md

 4. Analyze SuSiE outputs and determine the boundary and credible NIM set

 ### SuSiE to UKBB phenotypes
-The only difference between handling UKBB phenotypes and simulated phenotypes is that phenotypic residuals needs to be computed first by linear regression to regress out the covariates.
+The only difference between handling UKBB phenotypes and simulated phenotypes is that there is covariates in UKBB.
+So we first compute the phenotypic residuals by linear regression to regress out the covariates (e.g., PC, NIM PC, sex, age), and use the phenotypic residuals as input to SuSiE.